 The Monaco Grand Prix track is widely considered F1’s most famous.
 The characterful street circuit winds its way through 3.337 km of the prestigious principality, with a total of 19 bends.

 Drivers take on 78 laps of the celebrated track for a total of 260.286 km.
-This is a challenging race, with impossibly narrow streets, an average of 3,666 gear changes per driver, and very few passing opportunities.
-Former F1 driver Nelson Piquet perhaps best summed it up when he quipped that the circuit was “like riding a bicycle around your living room”.
+Every one of those kilometers demands precision and focus, with impossibly narrow streets, an average of 3,666 gear changes per driver, and very few passing opportunities.
+Former F1 driver Nelson Piquet once quipped that the circuit was “like riding a bicycle around your living room”.

 Monaco’s first race took place in 1929 before being added to the Formula 1 World Championship calendar in 1950.

-Lewis Hamilton currently holds the fastest lap record for Monaco, with a time of 1:12.909 set in 2021.
+Lewis Hamilton currently holds the fastest lap record for a Monaco Grand Prix race, with a time of 1:12.909 set in 2021.
+He also holds the fastest lap in qualifying at Monaco – 1:10.166, which he set in 2019.

 Ayrton Senna won at Monaco six times in his career, which included five consecutive seasons between 1989 and 1993.
-In a close second are Graham Hill and Michael Schumacher, who both won the race five times each.
+Close behind are Graham Hill and Michael Schumacher, with five wins each.

 Triple Crown